 Next, add in beans.
 If using canned beans, be sure to rinse and drain well before adding to the skillet.
 If using homemade beans, you may need to add a bit more salt to the filling.
 Taste and adjust to your preference.
 Finish the vegetable mixture by adding in the zest and juice of a lime to brighten up the flavors of these vegetarian enchiladas.

-Before you begin to fill the enchiladas, preheat a lightly greased pan you plant to bake your enchiladas in the oven.
+Before you begin to fill the enchiladas, preheat a lightly greased pan you plan to bake your enchiladas in the oven.
 That way when you put the enchiladas in the pan, they will immediately begin to slightly crisp up, which will help prevent them from getting soggy after the enchilada sauce is poured over them.

 To fill the enchiladas, place ⅓ to ½ cup vegetable mixture onto tortillas and roll up like a burrito.
 You want enough filling to make these enchiladas hearty, but yet not too much filling that they are difficult to roll.
 Keep in mind that if you use smaller flour tortillas or corn tortillas, you may use less filling per enchilada.

 Once the enchiladas have been placed in the preheated pan, top with just enough enchilada sauce to cover.
 I don't recommend adding enchilada sauce to the bottom of the pan, because this will cause your enchiladas to get soggy.
 Instead, just cover the top--it will add just enough flavor to the enchiladas.

 Another trick to preventing soggy enchiladas is to bake uncovered.
 That lets some of the moisture evaporate.
 If you are looking for super soft enchiladas, simply cover with foil before baking.
 And then bake the enchiladas just until warmed through.

 Serve with desired toppings.
 I personally love fresh avocado, as it is a creamy, luscious addition.
 But top with anything you desire or serve plain.
-My son prefers these Vegetarian Enchiladas with extra hot sauce and shredded cabbage and my daughter tops with a plain Greek yogurt.
+My son prefers these Vegetarian Enchiladas with extra hot sauce and shredded cabbage and my daughter tops with plain Greek yogurt.

 More Vegetarian Mexican Recipes